-Title Organization Procedure Harvest of Band All seniors nominate five senior girls.
-Top Harmony five nominations are placed on a ballot Hostess and voted on by all high school students.
-Final Ballot Verification Advisor/Principal Homecomi ng Sr. Class All seniors nominate five senior girls and King, Quee n senior boys.
-The top five boys & girls are and Court placed on a ballot and voted on by all high school students.
+Homecoming Sr. Class All seniors nominate five senior girls and senior boys.
+The top five boys & girls are placed on a ballot and voted on by all high school students.
 Top boy & girl are king and queen.
 The others will be on the court.

 Final Ballot Verification Advisor/Principal

 Winter Ball Soph.
-Class Same as Homecoming Advisor/Principal Prom Jr. Class Same as Homecoming Advisor/Principal
+Class Same as Homecoming Advisor/Principal

+Prom Jr. Class Same as Homecoming Advisor/Principal